muchdogesec/cxe2stix_helper/README.md

 	* default: none
 * `last_modified_latest` (required, date in format `YYYY-MM-DDThh:mm:ss`): used in the the cve2stix/cpe2stix config
 	* default: none
 * `file_time_range` (optional): defines how much data should be packed in each output bundle.
 Use `d` for days, `m` for months, `y` for years.
-Note for months and years, bundles are packed per calendar month / year (see examples for more info).
 Note, if no results are found for a time period, a bundle will not be generated.
 This usually explains why you see "missing" bundles for a day or month.
 	* default `1m` (1 month)

 Both scripts also use the following parameters that a user does not enter at the command line